dials/dials/doc/sphinx/beginners_tutorial.rst

 ----------

 Most useful parameter here is the minimum spots size.
-By default it is 6, but this can be overridden with mini_spot_size=N where N is e.g. 3.
+By default it is 6, but this can be overridden with min_spot_size=N where N is e.g. 3.
 This takes datablock.json and creates strong.pickle:

 .. code-block:: none